-45 Years Ago: The Allman Brothers Band Release ‘Eat a Peach’
+How the Allman Brothers Band Tried to Carry On With ‘Eat a Peach’

 After struggling to find an audience with their first two studio LPs, the Allman Brothers Band finally achieved a commercial breakthrough with 1971's At Fillmore East.
 But just as it seemed they were getting some momentum going, tragedy threatened to derail the group completely.